lemon24/reader/README.rst

 * Stand-alone library with stable, clearly documented API, and excellent test coverage.
 * Minimal web interface that works even with text-only browsers.

+  * ... with automatic tag fixing for MP3 enclosures (e.g. podcasts).

 * (Some) plugin support.

 .. end-features